MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

-For example, Power BI, Power Apps, Power Automate, Power Virtual Agent, and Dynamics 365 application can get the data produced by the dataflow by connecting to Common Data Service, Power Platform Dataflow connector or directly via the lake, depending on the destination configured at dataflow creation time.
+For example, Power BI, Power Apps, Power Automate, Power Virtual Agent, and Dynamics 365 application can get the data produced by the dataflow by connecting to Common Data Service, Power Platform Dataflow connector, or directly through the lake, depending on the destination configured at dataflow creation time.